Home | Reviews | Articles | Festivals | Competitions | Other | Contact Us

 I found the notes here more engrossing than the music, which sounds as if it may be improvised (no publishing information is supplied).
 It is mostly slow and introduces a wide array of percussion to counterpoint acoustic and bowed electric bass.

-Reports by afficionados of these musics, brought together here rather improbably - both would think - would be welcomed.
+Reports by afficionados of these musics, brought together here rather improbably - so both might think - would be welcomed.

 Peter Grahame Woolf [Editor]